The Archives

 The Archives maintain the architectural collections of four prominent Palm Beach architects: Marion Sims Wyeth (1889-1982), Belford W. Shoumate (1903-1991), Henry K. Harding (1904-1984), and John L. Volk (1901-1984).
 These collections contain over 45,000 original renderings and approximately 4,000 historic images that document the progress and completion of these projects.
 In addition to these main architectural collections, the Foundation holds additional architectural and design-related collections from architects Addison Mizner, Eugene Lawrence, Maurice Fatio and interior designer Polly Jessup.
 Similarly, these collections contain original drawings and blueprints, images, and paper materials.

-The Architectural Image Collection is comprised of two smaller collections containing historic photographs, slides, and negatives.
-The Barbara Hoffstot Image Collection was donated in the late 1990s and includes over 200 original photographs from the publication of Landmark Architecture in Palm Beach.
-These images are interfiled in the Property Files Collection and arranged by address.
+The Foundation Archives holds two major photography collections containing slides, prints, and negatives.
+The Barbara Hoffstot Collection was donated in the late 1990s and includes over 500 photographic prints, including original photographs from the publication of Landmark Architecture of Palm Beach.
 In 2017, Patrick Montgomery donated over 2,000 photographic negatives taken by society photographer Bert Morgan and his son Richard.
-The images found in the Bert Morgan Image Collection document Palm Beach’s architectural and social history from the 1930s-1970s.
+The images found in the Bert Morgan Collection document Palm Beach’s architectural and social history from the 1930s-1970s.

 Property Files Collection